Application screen configuration

 **Fluent style (builder)**

-The configuration API is available in *fluent* (builder) style, which means that the configuration object can be built through chained method calls.
+The configuration API is available in *fluent* style (builder), which means that the configuration object can be built through chained method calls.
 This makes the configuration readable and easy to extend in subsequent steps.

-For example, the configuration can be built either by passing parameters to a function or by successive method calls:
+For example, the configuration can be built both by passing parameters to the function and by successive method calls:

 ```javascript